polyurichard/lectures/OOD/oo.md

 #  Introduction to Object-Oriented Design
 Object-Oriented Design (OOD) is a programming paradigm that uses "objects" to design applications and computer programs.
-This results in more efficient, maintainable, and scalable software.
+This results in more flexible and maintainable software.

 In this lecture, we will learn about different Object-Oriented (OO) concepts using an RPG game as an example.

 ## Define the Player Class

-In Object-Oriented (OO) design, Classs and  Objects are fundamental concepts:
+Classs and  Objects are fundamental concepts in OO design.
 - A **Class** is a blueprint for an object.
 - An **Object** is an entity that contains both data and behavior.

 Let's consider the `Player` class in the RPG game.
-The Player class in the RPG game serves as a blueprint for creating player objects in the game.
+The `Player` class in the RPG game serves as a blueprint for creating player objects in the game.
 It encapsulates the properties and behaviors that are common to all players.

 **Attributes** represent the properties/state of an object.
 In the case of the `Player` class, there are several attributes such as `name`, `health`, and `score` that define the properties or the state of a Player object.
 - `name`: A String representing the player's name.